chinarjoshi/meteorological-query-tool/README.md

 using the Matplotlib library.

 ### Inspiration
-While researching for COVID-19 data, I noticed that all of the popular visualization resources either only showed the [current situation](https://www.nytimes.com/interactive/2020/us/coronavirus-us-cases.html), or showed a [quick timeline](https://kitware.github.io/covid-19-vis/).
-This is not very helpful for researching the number of cases in a specific county on any day as it provides too general of a visualization.
-Thus, I created a day-by-day visualization tool that allows researchers to query the data for a specific day in a user friendly and visually appealing way.
+I noticed that it was difficult to find an API to query meteorological data for a specific region on a specific day, so I created a minimalist web API that allows the user to query climate data from 30 years ago to today from numerous meteorological stations across the United States.
+The targeted audiences are researchers who would like to obtain very specific data that is difficult to find in other places.

 ### What it does
-This is a web API to allow the user to visualize a snapshot of the COVID-19 situation in the USA on a specific day.
-The user can see exactly how many cases there were in a specific county in this snapshot of time.
+The tool queries the National Climate Data Center's meteorological database and returns the data specified by the user in the form of a table.

 ### How I built it
-This application is built using Dash with Python, the Plotly library to generate the choropleth map, and the Bootstrap framework to quickly develop the CSS.
-The New York Time's COVID-19 dataset was used along with a JSON map of the United States from Plotly.
+This application is built using Flask with Python, jQuery with JavaScript to asyncronously update the website, and the Bootstrap framework to rapidly develop the CSS.
+The NCDC's meteorological database was used and installed in the form of a csv.
+The back-end stack is needed to make SQL queries to the included database.

 ### Challenges I ran into
-It was difficult to actually find the data in a usable form online, because it was either fragmented or contained irrelevant data to my purpose.
-This introduced me to the pandas libraries to clean and filter the dataset.
-I've also never worked with visualizations of datasets before, so the hardest part was actually starting.
+This project was also developed for learning purposes as I was dipping my toes into web development, so it was challengling

 ### Accomplishments that I'm proud of
 I created my first deployable web API and made a visually appealing application to solve a real world problem, while introducing me to data science concepts along the way.